AndreaMG13/provenance-capture/README.md

 - The NiFi template named ProvenanceEventsToNeo4j with the processors that send the information to Neo4j.

 The data ingested is defined in the following github: https://github.com/ging/carrefour_basket_data_challenge.

+### Docker-compose
+In this file, the necessary containers to receive all the data are described:
+- The dataset is stored in an instance of MongoDB, which is executed with the container ging/mongo-dataset.
+- To capture this data in Apache NiFi it is necessary to send them to Orion Context Broker, which sends notifications with the updates in the dataset of each subscription.
+To do this, you need three containers: fiware/orion for the Orion Context Broker instance, mongo:3.4 to connect the database with Orion Context Broker and ging/dataset to send the data to Orion Context Broker.

+### Script

+### CarrefourDate-Processing

+### ProvenanceEventsToNeo4j